tips

 - Bring a foldable fan (locals use them constantly)

-- Stay in accommodation with air conditioning (non-negotiable)
+- Stay in accommodation with air conditioning, this is non-negotiable

 - Seek shade during midday hours